 At the next appointment, your dentist will prepare the adjacent teeth.
 This involves reducing the size of the teeth to create room for the dental crowns.
 During this appointment, we administer local anesthetic around the teeth for your comfort.
 We will take several impressions of your teeth.
 These are sent away to a dental laboratory and used to fabricate your new, custom dental bridge.

 This type of restoration does require more time and money.
 It is a sophisticated way to replace missing teeth.
-A dentist or oral surgeon will insert the dental implants into your jaw bone during a surgical procedure.
+A dentist or oral surgeon will insert the dental implants into your jawbone during a surgical procedure.
 Then, you will leave the implants to heal and integrate with the surrounding bone.
 This takes about three to six months.
-Last, your dentist will attache the dental bridge.
-However, a dental implant secured bridge is the only option available that most resembles natural teeth.
+Last, your dentist will attach the dental bridge.
+However, a dental implant-secured bridge is the only option available that most resembles natural teeth.

 How do you eat with a dental bridge?